akumm2k/Ideas/ideas.md

   submission have to defend it somehow.
 If they don't they lose the homework points.
     Expound this idea to your supervisor. :)

+- You have to suffer voluntarily.
+You have to do everything you want to do with full consent, absolutely volutarily, in order to do anything approximating something perfect.